SziKayLeung/LRPipeline/README.md

 This is a repository of scripts to run the long-read sequencing pipeline for ONT cDNA datasets, and are developed for a HPC system with the SLURM job scheduler.

 For more information, please visit the [wiki](https://github.com/SziKayLeung/LRPipeline/wiki)!

+Please ensure to read the below documentation before trying to run the pipeline.
 1. [What is the pipeline?](https://github.com/SziKayLeung/LRPipeline/wiki/How-does-the-pipeline-work%3F)

 2. What input files are needed?